Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 20.28.50 UTC
+- WIB: Senin, 23 Desember 2024 21.24.36 UTC
-- WITA: Senin, 23 Desember 2024 21.28.50 UTC
+- WITA: Senin, 23 Desember 2024 22.24.36 UTC
-- WIT: Senin, 23 Desember 2024 22.28.50 UTC
+- WIT: Senin, 23 Desember 2024 23.24.36 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: attitude
+Kategori: inspirational